hyperledger-archives/iroha-api/source/includes/_commands.md

 Field | Description | Constraint
 -------------- | -------------- | --------------
 Account name | domain-unique name for account | A string in domain-name syntax defined in RFC1035.
-An account name is a list of lables separeted by a period `.`.
+An account name is a list of lables separated by a period `.`.
 A lable is a sequence of characters in `[a-zA-Z-]`.
 The length of a lable must not exceed 63 characters.
 Domain ID | target domain to make relation with | should be created before the account, `[a-z]{1,9}` Main pubkey| first piblic key to add into the account | ed25519 public key